GrHalbgott/index-calculator/README.md

   -gp Generate plot   Boolean | Do you want to generate a plot?
 Use true/false.
 Default: true -sp Save plot       Boolean | Do you want to save the plot locally to ./results/?
 Use true/false.
 Default: false -txt Save as txt    Boolean | Do you want to save the results/ndarray as txt-file locally to ./results/?
 Use true/false.
 Default: false
+  -stat Statistics    Boolean | Do you want to generate statistics (histogram & descriptive) for the results and save them locally to ./results/?
+Use true/false.
+Default: false

 Exiting program, call again to run.
 Use -h or --help to show the help dialog.